• Skip to main content

 • Straight forward to make.
 The steps required to make this pound cake are simple to follow.

 • Sophisticated twist.
 Want an upgrade on your regular pound cake?
 Well, this is it.
-Level up with orange blossom water and make a natural cherry glaze.
+Level up with orange blossom water and a sweet glaze.
+You get to dress it up as much as you like.

 • Perfect for all times of the day.
 Pound cake makes a delicious start to any day but also accompanies an afternoon cuppa too.
 Let's not discount a slice of cake with a scoop of vanilla ice cream for dessert!